almostearthling/when-command/README.md

 2. **Scheduler**
   * *Application Clock Tick Time*: represents the tick frequency of the application clock, sort of a heartbeat, each tick verifies whether or not a condition has to be checked; this option is called `tick seconds` in the configuration file
   * *Condition Check Skip Time*: all conditions will skip this amount of seconds from previous test to perform an actual test, should be at least the same as *Application Clock Tick Time*; this is named `skip seconds` in the configuration file.
+  * *Preserve Pause Across Sessions*: if *true* (the default) the scheduler will remain paused upon applet restart if it was paused when the applet (or session) was closed.
+Please notice that the indicator icon gives feedback anyway about the paused/non-paused state.
 3. **Advanced**
   * *Max Concurrent Tasks*: maximum number of tasks that can be run in a parallel run (`max threads` in the configuration file)
   * *Log Level*: the amount of detail in the log file